 Interviewing must be well organized and the setting comfortable.
 A discussion leader should be designated, and all governing body members must participate.
-The governing body may opt for individual discussions with each finalist.
+The governing body may opt for individual discussions with each finalist, but only in addition to the public interviews.

 Some types of questions or inquiry are prohibited by law.
 The city or county attorney should prepare a report or guideline of what types of questions or inquiry must be avoided in either the public interview or individual discussions.
 The focus must always remain on KSA - knowledge, skills, and abilities.
-The governing body should ask the same questions of each candidate.13
+The governing body should ask the same questions of each candidate.